christianThardy/christianThardy.github.io/tom-interpretability.md

 <br/>

-The activation patching results for the breakdown between queries, keys, values and outputs shed a brighter light on what’s happening inside attention heads across layers.
+The activation patching results for the breakdown between queries, keys, values and outputs shed a brighter light on what’s happening inside the attention mechanism across layers.
 Let’s step back for a second—each attention head does two key things: **1)** deciding what information to move and where to attend to that information (governed by the attention pattern, controlled by the QK interaction) and **2)** deciding what information to move forward (handled by the V vectors, influenced by the OV projection).
 By patching the value vectors, we can tease apart which factor is more crucial and doing the heavy lifting.

 In the `z` plot (output vector), patching outputs from certain heads noticeably shifts the models' output from `box` to `basket`, particularly in the last 5-10 layers.
 The behavior is pretty distributed, but some heads stand out: 16.7, 17.6, 22.2, 22.4 and 25.4 have the largest positive impact, along with 0.1, 3.1, 6.1, 8.1 (all previous layers have the same head position, very interesting), 12.2, 14.3, 17.3, 16.2, 20.2, and 23.5 having the largest negative impact.

 Looking at the `q` plot (Q vectors), we see familar patterns—negative heads in particular are pretty impactful, suggesting that modifying the queries’ focus is key for steering the model away from inaccurate outputs.
 This signal shows up across early, middle, and late layers, possibly reflecting the model’s attempts to align with the “true belief”.

 The `k` plot (K vectors) is less clear, though heads like 14.1 and 17.2 show some influence.
 Finally, the `v` plot (V vectors) highlight a few key heads, with 22.1 and 22.2 standing out.
-Since Vs represent the actual information passed through attention, heads with influential Vs directly shape the model’s final predictions.
+Since Vs represent the actual information passed through, heads with influential Vs directly shape the model’s final predictions.

 The analysis reveals that some attention heads are consistently impactful across Qs, Ks, and Vs, while others are more specialized.
 For instance, head 23.5 influences both Qs and outputs, while head 2 targets Ks and Vs. In layer 17, head 3’s Q plot shows a subtle negative activation shift, indicating how the model adjusts its belief about the location of the `cat`.
-The head assigns high activation to `box` and lower to `John`, suggesting a balance between factual grounding and perspective-taking.
-This adjustment becomes clearer by layer 22, head 4, where the model confidently determines box as the true location, discounting John’s outdated belief.
+Cross referencing with static QKV plots of the same heads, it assigns high activation to `box` and lower to `John`, suggesting a balance between factual grounding and perspective-taking.
+This adjustment becomes clearer by layer 22, head 4, where the model confidently determines `box` as the true location, discounting John’s outdated belief.

-My hypothesis?
-Qs and Ks encode separate perspectives.
-Qs represent the model's mental model of the cat’s location from the perspective of the subjects, Ks encode the objective reality, and Vs carry the actual belief being passed forward (true or false).
-Zs (output) then act as the final arbiter, integrating these signals into the model’s prediction.
-It’s this interaction—Qs driving belief updates, Ks grounding reality, and Vs carrying the nuanced information—that nudges the model toward its final answer.
-It's possible to see this play out at a finer scale with causal evidence at the QKVO dimension-level, where dimensions in the attention mechanism are input tokens.

 <br>